Tom Taylor (Yorkshire cricketer): Life and career

 In 1927, Taylor was granted life membership by the Yorkshire club along with Stanley Jackson.
 In 1931, the Yorkshire County first cricket team players accepted an invitation to play against Captain Worsley's eleven at Hovingham Hall.
 Worsley succeeded Taylor as President of Yorkshire CCC in 1960.
 In 1947, Taylor had succeeded Jackson as President of Yorkshire County Cricket Club, and held office till his death in Leeds in 1960.
 Besides his cricketing and tennis ability, Taylor also played field hockey, captaining the Cambridge University team.

 Recalling their time together as Yorkshire CCC players, in 1930 Wilfred Rhodes wrote that 'Taylor's batting had been invaluable to us'.
 Taylor himself wrote the foreword to A History Of Yorkshire County Cricket which was published in 1950 by the Yorkshire County Cricket Club of which Taylor was president at that time.

 Public life

 1922 – Leeds General Infirmary – Taylor is third from right with Princess Mary far left with hat, holding bouquet).

-In 1922 Taylor was photographed alongside Princess Mary as Chairman of the Board of Leeds General Infirmary.
+In 1922 Taylor was photographed alongside Princess Mary as chairman of the Board of Leeds General Infirmary.
 In 1925, he was Chairman of its Nurses Committee.
-Taylor's first cousin Henry Dubs Middleton (1880–1932) was Chairman of the Leeds Infirmary from 1928–1932.
+Taylor's first cousin Henry Dubs Middleton (1880–1932) was Chairman of the Leeds Infirmary from 1928 to 1932.